Admission to the Graduate School

 A person admitted as a non-degree student who subsequently decides to pursue a regular degree program must apply and gain admission to the Graduate School.

-• Graduate credits earned as a non-degree undergraduate student may be transferred into the regular graduate degree program if the credits are 400 level or higher (graduate students are limited to nine credits of 400 level coursework), the credits do not exceed the transfer limits, the transfer credits must not have been used as credit toward a Bachelor's degree (students will be required to obtain proof from the bachelor’s degree institution), the transfer credits are not prerequisites or deficiency credits and the student’s graduate committee and department head approve.
-Graduate credits taken while an undergraduate non-degree-seeking student count towards the student's undergraduate GPA.
+- Graduate credits earned as a non-degree undergraduate student may be transferred into the regular graduate degree program.
+If the credits do not exceed the transfer limits, the transfer credits must not have been used as credit toward a bachelor's degree (students will be required to obtain proof from the bachelor’s degree institution), the transfer credits are not prerequisites or deficiency credits and the student’s graduate committee and department head approve.
+Graduate credits taken while an undergraduate non-degree-seeking student count toward the student's undergraduate GPA.

 Exchange Students